raydenlim/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons.
+1. User requests to list people.
-2. FAKEJARVIS shows a list of persons.
+2. FAKEJARVIS shows a list of people.
 3. User requests to apply filters to the results via attribute `FILTER_ATTRIBUTE`, or description `FILTER_DESCRIPTION`.
 4. FAKEJARVIS shows the filter results.